You will pay in-state/in province tuition/fees directly to your host campus.

 Food Science: Food Science, Nutrition

-Foreign Language: Arabic (some courses), Chinese (some courses), French, German, Italian, Language and Culture, Spanish
+Foreign Language: Arabic (some courses), Chinese, Classical Languages, French, German, Italian, Japanese (some courses), Language and Culture, Spanish

-Health and Safety Sciences: Clinical Laboratory Science, Communication Disorders, Dietetics, Gerontology, Kinesiology, Nursing, Pharmacy/Pharmaceutical Sciences
+Health and Safety Sciences: Clinical Laboratory Science, Communication Disorders, Dietetics, Gerontology, Health Promotion, Health Services Administration, Kinesiology, Public Health

 Information Studies: Computer Science